aimeerivers/watchthis-user-service/.copilot/rules.md

 ### Linting & Formatting

 - Use eslint-config-plus-prettier for consistency
-- Run linting on all TypeScript files
+- Run linting on all TypeScript files with `npm run lint`
-- Use Prettier for code formatting
+- Use Prettier for code formatting with `npm run format`
-- Validate package.json structure
+- Validate package.json structure with `npm run package:lint`
+- Always ensure code passes: `npm run build`, `npm run test`, `npm run lint`, `npm run format`

+### Documentation Maintenance

+- Update Copilot documentation periodically when new patterns or information are learned
+- Keep rules.md, workspace.md, and improvements.md synchronized with actual codebase
+- Document new conventions and patterns as they are established
+- Review and update documentation during significant refactoring efforts

 ### Type Safety